Derpduck/L4D2-Comp-Stripper-Rework/README.md

 Use the templates found in the [Templates](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/tree/master/_Templates) folder to ensure consistency with all Stripper:Source implementations found in this rework, and to make it as easy as possible for future contributors to modify.

 To see what is being worked on currently, planned changes, and potential ideas for changes check out **[Projects](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/projects)**.

+If a well known exploit does not appear to be blocked, it is likely to have been blocked in The Last Stand update.
+If this is not the case, create an **[issue](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/issues)** for it.

 ## Official Map Updates